48th North Carolina Infantry Company F

 *Our contact information: army_of_northern_virginia@hotmail.com

-The 48th N.C.
-Infantry does not tolerate racism in any form or support any hate groups!
+The 48th North Carolina Infantry, Company F is a confederate reenacting unit from Northern Kentucky that does not tolerate racism in any form or support any hate groups!
 We are not a political organization or a business.
+Also please respect the information on our links.
+This information belongs to other people or organizations.